shengyang998/File_Eraser/README.md

 #File_Eraser
-Erase a given file with real random data.
+Erase a given file with pseudo random data.
 ## Build
 1. In terminal run:
 ```shell